The Royal BC Museum is a world-class attraction showcasing British Columbia history and seasonal exhibits near Victoria’s Inner Harbour.

 Below are suggestions to help you make the most out of your visit to the museum.

-TIP #3: If you like history, also consider visiting Craigdarroch Castle which is a beautiful old mansion which is now a National Historic Site and museum.
+TIP #3: If you like history, also consider visiting Craigdarroch Castle which is a beautiful old mansion that is now a National Historic Site and museum.
 Located at 1050 Joan Crescent, it’s just a short drive away.

 For more information see the Royal BC Museum website.